A method and apparatus have been shown and described, allowing the Quality of Service to be controlled at a temporal granularity.

-The effectiveness of any mission is heavily reliant upon the ability of an underlying infrastructure to respond to the dynamic requirements of the mission.
+The effectiveness of any mission relies heavily on the ability of underlying infrastructure to respond to the dynamic requirements of the task.

-Typically missions are layered upon an existing resource infrastructure such that the mission becomes merely a set of tasks that is supported by the infrastructure.
-Layering a mission upon an existing infrastructure typically mis-utilizes key resources and increases the difficulty in detecting performance degradation or partial failures that adversely affect the mission.
-Allocating specific resources to a mission is technically challenging and error prone.
-It would be desirable to identify a mission architecture which would overcome the problems of the prior art.
+Typically missions are layered upon an existing resource infrastructure such that the mission becomes merely a set of tasks supported by the infrastructure.
+Layering a mission upon an existing infrastructure typically mis-utilizes essential resources and increases the difficulty in detecting performance degradation or partial failures that adversely affect the mission.
+Allocating specific resources to a task is technically challenging and error-prone.
+It would be desirable to identify a mission architecture that would overcome prior art problems.

 SUMMARY OF THE INVENTION

-According to one aspect of the invention a method of allocating a resource to a plurality of resource consumers includes the step of generating a time-value curve defining a temporally dynamic priority of a resource consumer over a time period and using the time-value curve to allocate the resource to the consumer over the time period.
-In one embodiment, the resource is communication bandwidth, and the resource consumers include one or more tasks in a mission workflow.
-Such an arrangement permits the scheduling, pre-empting and trade-off of bandwidth between different mission tasks to optimize deployment of mission tasks and concomitantly optimize mission performance.
+According to one aspect of the invention, a method of allocating a resource to a plurality of resource consumers includes the step of generating a time-value curve defining a temporally dynamic priority of a resource consumer over some time and using the time-value curve to allocate the resource to the consumer over the period.
+In one embodiment, the help is communication bandwidth, and the resource consumers include one or more tasks in a mission workflow.
+Such an arrangement permits the scheduling, pre-empting, and trade-off of bandwidth between different mission tasks to optimize the deployment of mission tasks and concomitantly optimize mission performance.

-- According to a further aspect of the invention, a policy engine comprises generic task profile information and time value curve generation logic operably coupled to receive task specific information and to calculate a time-value curve for the task using the generic task profile information and the task specific information.
+- According to a further aspect of the invention, a policy engine comprises generic task profile information and time-value curve generation logic that is operably coupled to receive task-specific information and calculate a time-value curve for the task using the generic task profile and the job-specific information.

-- According to a further aspect of the invention, a device comprising a computer readable medium accessible by a resource allocator is described.
-The computer readable medium stores a data structure comprising, for each one of a plurality of enqueued tasks associated with the resource, a time value curve defining a temporal priority to provide to the associated task, the data structure being accessed by the resource controller to control access to the resource.
-These and other aspects of the invention will be described with regard to the attached figures.
+- According to a further aspect of the invention, a device comprising the computer-readable medium accessible by a resource allocator is described.
+The computer-readable medium stores a data structure including, for each one of a plurality of enqueued tasks associated with the resource, a time value curve is defining a temporal priority to provide to the related study, the data structure being accessed by the resource controller to control access to the resource.
+The attached figures will describe these and other aspects of the invention.